 Yes.
 Freelancing in the UAE is legal, as long as you hold a freelance permit.

 One of the things that usually concerns new freelancers is the fear that they will not have a visa.
 There are several free zones that provide freelancing visas and freelancing licenses in the UAE.

-To get a freelance license, one has to apply with the relevant free zone.
+To get a freelance license, one has to apply with the authorities.
 An application along with passport copies has to be submitted.
-Once you receive a customer confirmation letter, you are required to sign and submit the same.
+Once you receive a confirmation letter, you are required to sign and submit the same.
 The applicable fees for the license have to be paid.
 The UAE free zone approved certificate for the visa has to be collected, and the permit shall be issued within two weeks or so.